est31/msvc-wine-rust/README.md

 * 7z executable
 * GNU/Linux with GNU Bash installed.
 May also work on Mac or other BSD's, but I haven't tried.
-* Patched Wine 2.19 or later [that supports _memicmp_l](https://bugs.winehq.org/show_bug.cgi?id=43884).
+* Bleeding edge Wine from git that supports _memicmp_l.
+Wine 2.21 (not released yet at the moment of writing this) should have support.
 Compilation is explained below.
 * 32 bit Wine with .Net installed -- can be a completely separate, second, Wine installation/toolchain

-The patched Wine is required to run the linker, while the .Net requirement is because of [lessmsi](http://lessmsi.activescott.com/).
+The bleeding edge Wine is required to run the linker, while the .Net requirement is because of [lessmsi](http://lessmsi.activescott.com/).

 Once [there is support by msitools](https://bugzilla.gnome.org/show_bug.cgi?id=789020) for the msi files involved, the requirement on the second toolchain will be replaced by a requirement on [msitools](https://wiki.gnome.org/msitools).

 Compilation of any C/C++ dependencies is not supported.

-## Compiling Wine with the _memicmp_l patch
+## Compiling Wine with _memicmp_l support

+Wine 2.20 doesn't support memicmp_l, but a patch with support has is available on the git master branch.
+It will most likely be included in the 2.21 release.
+So if you have 2.21 or later you can safely skip this compilation step!

 First, obtain the dev-dependencies of wine (assuming Ubuntu here, but other Debian like distros may work as well).